 The Invisalign process starts when your orthodontist submits impressions of your teeth to Align.
 These are used to create a digital model of your teeth from which your orthodontist can determine your diagnosis and craft a treatment plan.
 This 3-D model isn’t created by orthodontists, or examined by orthodontists.
 It is created by computer technicians – not trained dental specialists.
 Read this post to learn more about Invisalign Common Questions.

 Contrary to popular belief, not everyone who offers Invisalign is an orthodontist.
-Our friend, Dr. Rooz from Porth Personalized Orthodontics in Sammamish, puts it best, “While general dentists and orthodontists have the same initial training, the difference lies in the expertise.”
+Though general dentists and orthodontists have similar backgrounds, the difference is in the level of expertise.
+It’s similar to the difference between a pediatric dentist and a regular dentist.
+According to Diamond Bar pediatric dentist, Dr. Sheu, the extra years spent learning the intricacies of working in a specialty field result in better client communication and understanding of treatment.
 Anyone can order a set of aligners, but only a trained orthodontist will know how to properly diagnose and change the treatment plan to get the ideal results.

 An orthodontist will know how to properly prescribe the aligners to move the teeth the precise way that will guide your teeth to the right locations.
 Orthodontists know the biology and physics needed to offer the most beautiful, healthy and stable bite at the end of treatment.